Tartrazine

 Tartrazine is a synthetic lemon yellow azo dye primarily used as a food coloring.
 It is also known as E number E102, C.I.
 19140, FD&C Yellow 5, Yellow 5 Lake, Acid Yellow 23, Food Yellow 4, and trisodium 1-(4-sulfonatophenyl)-4-(4-sulfonatophenylazo)-5-pyrazolone-3-carboxylate.

 Tartrazine is a commonly used coloring agent all over the world, mainly for yellow, and can also be used with brilliant blue FCF (FD&C Blue 1, E133) or green S (E142) to produce various green shades.
 It serves as a dye for wool and silks, a colorant in food, drugs and cosmetics and an adsorption-elution indicator for chloride estimations in biochemistry.

 Production

 Tartrazine is made by azo coupling of sulfanilic acid–based diazonium salts with a sulfonated pyrazolone derivative.
-Nitrosamines (like NDMA) are usually not tested in batches of food dyes, even though they're a known risk in diazotization chemistry.

 History

-Tartrazine was discovered in 1884 by Swiss chemist Johann Heinrich Ziegler, who developed the yellow azo dye in the laboratories of the Bindschedler'sche Fabrik für chemische Industrie in Basel (CIBA).
+Tartrazine was discovered in 1890 by Swiss chemist Johann Heinrich Ziegler, who developed the yellow azo dye in the laboratories of the Bindschedler'sche Fabrik für chemische Industrie in Basel (CIBA).
 This was patented and produced in Germany by BASF in 1885 (DRP 34294).
 The process was first presented in 1887 in Chemische Berichte, the journal of the German Chemical Society.
 Although the structure proposed by Ziegler was not confirmed, he was able to develop an alternative synthesis of tartrazine based on the idea that a hydrazone is the tautomeric form of an azo compound (azo-hydrazo tautomerism).
 This production process was patented in 1893 (British Patent 5693).

+A bottle of tartrazine dye from the late 19th century.